itlezy/eMule-build/README.md

 ## Build Steps
 This git repo contains accessory scripts to clone the other repos and perform the builds.
 So clone this repo as first step.

+### 001_clone_git_repos
-Firs step is to run `001_clone_git_repos.cmd` and then you will have the following directories, which are all the cleaned-up and as much as possible up to date dependencies to build eMule, plus the program directory itself.
+First step is to run `001_clone_git_repos.cmd` and then you will have the following directories, which are all the cleaned-up and as much as possible up to date dependencies to build eMule, plus the program directory itself.

 ```
 eMule-cryptopp-8.4.0